anthonycanino/runtime/report/proposal.md

 1. We need to make sure those _few notable exceptions_ stated in the AVX10 are not any of the instructions that are used by `Vector512` lowerings.

+Summary: Likely a big chunk of work, not in terms of complexity, but in terms of adding additional code paths and testing.

 ### 6. Utilize new `AVX10` operations instructions for .NET optimizations

 Task:

 - AVX10.2 introduces several new _classes_ of instructions, i.e., new acclerated operations not present in AVX512 (that apply to .NET as it stands):

     1. AVX10 Compare Scalar FP with Enhanced Eflags Instructions

     2. AVX10 Minmax Instructions

     3. AVX10 Saturating Convert Instructions

         - Well known that these will be used as an optimization on the work Khushal is doing to implement saturating float/double conversions in .NET.

     4. AVX10 Zero-Clearing FP Register Move Instructions

         - Move a double from one `xmm` register to another and clear upper 64 bits. `vmovsd` will clear upper 64 bits of `xmm` register when moving from a memory location.
 Might be cases where .NET has to conservatively clear upper bits of a `xmm` when copying or moving a double value.

 Open: